Meghdadhn/CMake_OLAS/readme.md

-configure and build with cmale using cmake-gui or use command line
+configure and build with cmake using cmake-gui or use command line

 linux command line ez mode